-There's no reason to treat your Tundra coldly.
 Although it shares its namesake with an icy terrain that's mostly devoid of life, the Toyota Tundra is a vibrant truck that's a customizable platform just waiting for modifications.
 There are several possible ways to go with Tundra builds.
 From increasing performance to maintaining your Tundra, there is a mod out there for everything.
 Whether your Tundra is a workhorse, a daily driver, or an off-roading monster, there are modifications that can help it perform better.

 Exhaust mods are what you make of them.
 They can augment the sound of your exhaust, they can increase performance, and they can also improve the looks of your rig.